 Standard Ireland is a subsidiary of a marine mutual insurance company, providing marine protection and indemnity (P&I) insurance and related covers to its shipowner members.
 Standard Ireland, incorporated in Ireland on 13 August 2018, is a designated activity company limited by shares.
-Standard Ireland is wholly owned by The Standard Club Ltd ("Standard Club" or "club"), a Bermudian based mutual insurance undertaking, which is the ultimate parent and ultimate controlling party in the group.
+Standard Ireland is wholly owned by The Standard Club Ltd ("Standard Club" or "club"), a Bermudian based mutual insurance undertaking, which was the ultimate parent and ultimate controlling party in the group at the balance sheet date, (however see the following section on 'merger').
 Standard Club is a mutual founded in the 1880's and, as such, its strategy is determined by its mutual ethos of servicing the needs of its policyholders as its members.
 Structurally, as a mutual, the members of each business class of Standard Ireland are also members of the relevant business classes of Standard Club and are entitled to voting rights according to the bye-laws of Standard Club.
 Standard Ireland is managed by a group management company, Standard Club Management (Europe) Limited, and other related group management companies ("managers").